Halloween can be the period of the year where you have most FUN with your dog, German Shepherd or otherwise.

 So, make sure you consider each point above.

-5) Depending on where you live, consider to get your GSD microchipped (a small chip implanted under the skin between the shoulder blades)
+Consider to get your dog microchipped: a small chip implanted under the skin between the shoulder blades.

-6) Don't feed your German Shepherd Halloween candy or ANY form of sweets meant for humans
+Don't treat any dog to Halloween candy or ANY form of sweets meant for people.

-7) Keep alcohol bottles closed/safeguarded, and ensure no one can contaminate your dog's food or water bowl with unsuitable items or liquids
+Keep alcohol bottles closed/safeguarded, and ensure no funny boy (likely) can contaminate your dog's food or water bowl with unsuitable items or liquids.

-8) When your GSD is in a cool costume, take a photo and 'i-dump' it straight onto our site (is automatic with our app)!
+When your dog is in a cool costume, take a photo and post it here.

-9) And don't forget: DON'T exclude your GSD from the fun!
-(S)he wants to be with you during this festive time too.
+And don't forget: DON'T exclude your dog from the fun!
+The dog wants to be with you during this festive time too.